 Withhold VITRAKVI until adverse reaction resolves or improves to baseline or Grade 1.
-Resume at the next dosage modification if resolution occurs within 4 weeks
+Resume at the next lower dose if resolution occurs within 4 weeks

-Dose modifications for coadministration with strong CYP3A4 Inhibitors1
+Dose modifications for coadministration with strong or moderate CYP3A4 inhibitors1

-Dose modifications for coadministration with strong CYP3A4 inducers1
+Dosage modifications for coadministration with strong or moderate CYP3A4 inducers1

-- Avoid coadministration of strong CYP3A4 inducers with VITRAKVI.
+Avoid coadministration of strong CYP3A4 inducers with VITRAKVI.
 If coadministration of a strong CYP3A4 inducer cannot be avoided, double the VITRAKVI dose.
-After the inducer has been discontinued for 3 to 5 elimination half-lives, resume the VITRAKVI dose taken prior to initiating the CYP3A4 inducer
+Additionally, for coadministration with a moderate CYP3A4 inducer, double the VITRAKVI dose.
+After the inducer has been discontinued for 3 to 5 elimination half-lives, resume the VITRAKVI dose that was used prior to initiating the CYP3A4 inducer

 Dose modifications for patients with hepatic impairment1